Price gouging: 2020 to present

 In 2022, Federal Reserve Bank of St. Louis economist Christopher J. Neely said that "most economists believe broad price controls to be costly and ineffective in most situations" because high prices function to "allocate scarce goods and services to buyers who are most willing and able to pay for them, [and] they signal that a good is valued and that producers can profit by increasing the quantity supplied."

 A 2022 Working Paper by the International Monetary Fund explores the implementation of windfall profit taxes, which have gained renewed interest following the COVID-19 pandemic, the war in Ukraine, and subsequent surges in energy and food prices.
 The paper discusses the potential of such taxes as a tool for efficiently taxing economic rents, which are often a result of monopolistic power or unexpected events like pandemics, war, or natural disasters, and contribute to windfall profits.
 Such profits have raised public and policy concerns about price gouging, where firms are perceived to be profiting excessively from unforeseen circumstances.

 In Australia in 2023 and 2024, major supermarket chains Coles and Woolworths received criticism as price gouging, especially in less competitive markets.
 Coles and Woolworths control 65% of Australia's grocery market.

-In March 2024, the Federal Trade Commission accused grocery chains in the U.S. of price gouging.
-The Commission also sued to block the proposed acquisition of Albertsons by Kroger citing the need for more competition to keep prices down.
+In March 2024, the Federal Trade Commission and the National Economic Council accused grocery chains in the U.S. of price gouging.

-A study from 2024 showed that oftentimes when allegations of "price gouging" are made, the profit margins of sellers and vendors is substantially lower than critics believe, such as in the case of grocers recently accused of "price gouging" who actually had a 1.2% profit margin after expenses; with Kroger having their highest profits in the previous 15 years occurring in 2018 at 3%.
+Public perceptions and fairness considerations

+Studies on public responses to price gouging suggest that assessments are influenced by how fairly the costs are distributed and how balanced the relative economic power is.

+One study founds that increasing prices are more likely to be perceived as exploitative when consumers consider firms having more power than them or that they are dependent on them, particularly in contexts of emergency shortage.
+Public endorsement of anti–price-gouging laws is thus more a matter of perceived fairness than market efficiency, and respondents appear to think that raising prices during a crisis violates implicit social contracts for cooperation and reciprocity.

+Overall, these results indicate that public responses to price gouging are not simply driven by economic thinking but rather include moral considerations related to intentions and distribution of power.